Duncanma/Blog/content/Blog/2004-02-13-oooh-i-always-wanted-to-build-one-of-those.md

-Actually, I&#8217;ve always wanted to mimic something simpler, just the error message and a more button to see the stack trace&#8230; but this component would be wonderful during a beta release, or as something that can be toggled on by the troubleshooting developer&#8230;
+Actually, I've always wanted to mimic something simpler, just the error message and a more button to see the stack trace... but this component would be wonderful during a beta release, or as something that can be toggled on by the troubleshooting developer...

 via [Sijin Joseph](http://weblogs.asp.net/sjoseph/archive/2004/02/13/72341.aspx)